SumoLogic/sumologic-documentation/docs/manage/security/audit-indexes/documentation-audit-event-log-definitions.md

 Sumo Logic has several deployments that are assigned depending on the geographic location and the date an account is created.
 See [how to determine which endpoint to use](/docs/api/getting-started#sumo-logic-endpoints-by-deployment-and-firewall-security "Sumo Logic Endpoints and Firewall Security") if you are unsure.

 :::important
-To see documentation for system events, in the left margin of the documentation scroll down to the **SUMOLOGIC_SYSTEM_EVENTS** section.
+To see documentation for system events, when you click one of the links below, in the left margin scroll down to the **SUMOLOGIC_SYSTEM_EVENTS** section.
 For more information about system events, see [System Event Index](/docs/manage/security/audit-indexes/system-event-index/).
 :::

 ### General audit log definitions